BioinformaticsPH/intro-plant-bioinformatics/docs/01-ensembl.md

 * Export genomic sequences via the browser, FTP and REST API

 ## Training Materials
-All training materials, including presentation slides and practicals, are available on the <a href="https://training.ensembl.org/events/2026/2026-07-06-SEARCA_Beta" target="_blank">Ensembl Training website</a>.
+All training materials, including presentation slides and practicals, are available on the <strong><a href="https://training.ensembl.org/events/2026/2026-07-06-SEARCA_Beta" target="_blank">Ensembl Training website</a></strong>.
 Participants will have access to these training materials indefinitely.